com-lihaoyi/mill/docs/cross.md

 mill --show foo[2.12].bigSuffix
 ```

-The modules each also have a `basePath` of
+The modules each also have a `millSourcePath` of

 ```text
 foo/2.10